nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanotechnological:** Pertaining to or involving nanotechnology, relevant to the Nano-PSO processes.

-### Expanded Definition and Usage\nNano-PSO revolutionizes the way biomedical engineers approach the complexities of nanotechnology by offering a robust, adaptive method to optimize nanomedical applications.
+### Expanded Definition and Usage:
+Nano-PSO revolutionizes the way biomedical engineers approach the complexities of nanotechnology by offering a robust, adaptive method to optimize nanomedical applications.
 This includes improving the targeting and release mechanisms of drug delivery systems, enhancing the resolution and specificity of diagnostic tools, and refining the functionality and bio-compatibility of implantable nano-devices.

 The flexibility and scalability of Nano-PSO make it suitable for a wide range of nanomedicine applications, where traditional optimization methods might struggle with the high-dimensional and dynamic nature of biological interactions at the nanoscale.
 Additionally, its ability to integrate multiple criteria and constraints simultaneously aligns well with the complex requirements of modern biomedical challenges.